cdrischler/compphysics-summer-tutorials/README.md

 > **Warning**
 > We no longer require first-year graduate students to sign up for a C-course in the CS department or complete an intro to Python module in [Coursera](https://www.coursera.org/).

-The following tutorials will be offered this year:
+The following tutorials (Tuesdays and Thursdays) will be offered this year:

 | Tutorial       | Dates |
 | ----------- | ----------- |